Trump seems to acknowledge Biden win, but he won’t concede

 Trump, without using Biden’s name, tweeted that “He won,” something Trump had not said before publicly, though he said the Democrat’s victory was only “in the eyes” of the media.
-Biden defeated Trump by winning back a trio of Midwestern battleground states: Michigan, Wisconsin and Pennsylvania, and topped the 270 electoral vote threshold to clinch the presidency.
-Biden so far has 77.5 million votes, the most ever by a winning candidate, to Trump’s 72.3 million.
+Biden defeated Trump by winning back a trio of battleground states that switched from the Democratic column in 2016 — Michigan, Wisconsin and Pennsylvania — and topped the 270 electoral vote threshold to clinch the presidency.
+Biden so far has 78.8 million votes, the most ever by a winning candidate, to Trump’s total — more than 73 million.

+A Republican governor said “it was good actually” to see Trump’s tweet that Biden won.
+“I think that’s the start of an acknowledgment. ...
+We want to make sure that there is a smooth transition,” said Arkansas’ Asa Hutchinson on NBC.

-The president has previously refused to accept the results of the election and he dug in again Sunday, saying, “I concede NOTHING!
+The president has previously refused to accept the results of the election and, in a later tweet Sunday, he dug in again, saying, “I concede NOTHING!
 We have a long way to go.”
 Even while seemingly acknowledging Biden’s victory, he also argued without evidence that the former vice president only won because the election was “rigged.”
 Trump then made unsubstantiated complaints about access for poll watchers and about vote tabulations and asserted, “WE WILL WIN!”
 Twitter soon posted warning labels about the tweets.

 There has been no widespread fraud in the 2020 election.
 In fact, election officials from both political parties have stated publicly that the election went well and international observers confirmed there were no serious irregularities.